jbcodeforce/flink-studies/docs/index.md

 State snapshots are save in a state backend (in memory, HDFS, RockDB).

 KeyedStream is a key-value store.
-Key match the key in the stream, state update does not need transaction.
+Key matches the key in the stream, state update does not need transaction.

-For DataSet (Batch processing) there is no checkpoint, so in case of failure the stream is replayed.
+For DataSet (Batch processing) there is no checkpoint, so in case of failure the stream is replayed from te beginning.

 When addressing exactly once processing it is very important to consider the following:

-1. the read from the source
+1. the read operation from the source
 1. apply the processing logic like window aggregation
 1. generate the results to a sink

 1 and 2 can be done exactly once, using Flink source connector and checkpointing but generating one unique result to a sink is more complex and is dependant of the target technology.

 ![](./images/e2e-1.png)

-After reading records from Kafka, do the processing and generate results, in case of failure Flink will reload the record from the read offset and may generate duplicate in the Sink.
+After reading records from Kafka, do the processing and generate results, in case of failure Flink will reload the record from the read offset and may generate duplicates in the Sink.

 ![](./images/e2e-2.png)

-As duplicates will occur, we always need to assess idempotent support from downstream applications.
+As duplicates will occur, we always need to assess how downstream applications support idempotence.
 A lot of distributed key-value storages support consistent result event after retries.

 To support end-to-end exactly one delivery we need to have a sink that supports transaction